tabarra/txAdmin/docs/events.md

 - `adminName`: Name of the admin that performed the action.

 ## txAdmin:events:whitelistRequest (v5.2)
-Called whenever some event related to the whitelist requests happen.
+Broadcasted whenever some event related to the whitelist requests happen.
 Event Data:
 - `action`: `requested`/`approved`/`denied`/`deniedAll`.
 - `playerName?`: The player display name, except when action is `deniedAll`.